 Safari Clothing for Women and Men

 Choose clothing in earth tones for safaris.
 Game drives are dusty and subtle colors are less likely to disturb wildlife.
 This is especially important for safaris in East Africa where tsetse flies are found.
-These flies, which carry diseases, are attracted to black and bright blue!
+These flies, which carry diseases, are attracted to black and bright colors, esp. blue!

 In Dave’s bag:

 - 2-3 merino wool tees (Icebreaker merino)

 - 2 safari style long-sleeved shirts treated with insect repellant*

 Dave recommends Scottevest fleece jacket with removable sleeves.

 In Amy’s bag: (note most items mix and match)